 There is no commercial production of biotech wheat in Canada.
-For an overview of biotech wheat's history in Canada, please refer to GAIN report: CA16053.
+For an overview of the history of biotech wheat in Canada, please refer to GAIN report: CA16053.

 Flax

 There is no commercial production of biotech flax in Canada.
 While an herbicide tolerant variety of biotech flax was approved and grown in Canada in the mid-1990s, Canadian flax producers had the biotech variety deregistered and pulled from the market in 2001 after European buyers indicated that they would not purchase biotech or commingled flax.